howardroark/pollinate/README.md

 Keeping your templates on GitHub allows you to open-source them and evolve them with the aid of the greater community.
 The concept is meant to be simple so even someone new to Linux can grok the idea of how to manipulate the process.
+Building the project in Node.js also ensures the most diverse group of contributors.

 #### What impacts could this project have down the road?